HydraMeshnet/developer-portal/hydra.md

-# Hydra Blockchain
+# IoP Hydra

-Hydra is a dPos blockchain, extended with IoP DAC, a layer-2 decentralized consensus, an access control framework.
+Hydra is a dPos blockchain extended with a layer-2 consensus to provide a public ledger for the IoP DAC (Decentralized Access Control) framework.
+Hydra is built utilizing the modular architecture of [Ark](https://ark.io/).

-DAC provides a [W3C compliant](https://w3c.github.io/did-core/) toolset to store and handle decentralized IDs (DIDs), rights and schemas on chain.
+DAC is based on <a href="https://w3c.github.io/did-core">W3C standards</a> to store schemas, decentralized IDs (DIDs), keys, rights and proof timestamps on a ledger for public verification, keeping verifiable claims (VCs) off-ledger.

 ## Install & Run

-Here we describe how can you start your Hydra node connecting to any of our networks.
-You have two ways to start a Hydra node.
+You can start a Hydra node in the following two ways.

 - Using [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/)
 - Using [core-control](https://github.com/Internet-of-People/core-control)

-We strongly recommend using Docker, it is better in nearly all regards.
+To prevent surprises and required efforts debugging your software environment and deployment state, we strongly recommend using Docker because its containers make operating a node much safer, more deterministic and maintainable than CControl.

 Unless you have experience with Docker, we recommend the following steps:
 - Install Docker and its Docker-compose image builder.
   For example Ubuntu/Debian-based Linux OSs need only `sudo apt install docker.io docker-compose`
 - Make sure that your user has proper access rights, i.e. is in group `docker`.
-  Check `/etc/groups` and search for line `docker`.
+  On Linux systems, check `/etc/groups` and search for line `docker`.
   If your user is not there, add it using e.g. `sudo usermod -a -G docker your_username`

 ### Run Testnet Node